GaloisInc/smaccmpilot-org/pages/software/preflight.md

 ## Sensors calibration

-TBD - no calibration is needed at the moment.
-It means use your default `calibration.conf` file and do not change it.
+Before the flight it is recommended to calibrate your sensors.
+How to do it is described in [Sensor Calibration](../hardware/calibration.html).

 ## Software
 If unsure whether you have the right setup, follow the instructions on [smaccmpilot-hardware-prep][]